Choosing Between Custom & Stock Displays

 2. What Is Your Required Product Capacity?

-The display needs to hold a certain amount of product to make the economics of your supply chain make sense, otherwise there’s no point.
+The display needs to hold a certain amount of product to make the economics of your supply chain make sense; otherwise, there’s no point.

 3. Stock Display Sizes Are Locked

-A smaller footprint will increase your chances of getting a retail store placement, but it will also mean less products on display.
+A smaller footprint will increase your chances of getting a retail store placement, but it will also mean fewer products on display.
 So do your research and see which options fit your category, and what option is the best to stand out.

 4. Stock Displays Allow For Limited Customization

 This is the biggest issue with a stock display.
-While there are options to do slight alterations for a more custom look, the problem you’ll have is your display won’t attract customers.
+While there are options to do slight alterations for a more custom look, the problem you’ll have is that your display won’t attract customers.

-Sure it will be a functional display, but how can you attract new customers to your brand if you take a plain approach like this?
+Sure, it will be a functional display, but how can you attract new customers to your brand if you take a plain approach like this?

 Custom graphics aren’t enough.
 If you want to make an impact on your business, you need to come up with a product presentation plan that is tied directly into your marketing campaign.